srik6724/Model-Simulate-Compute/README.md

 # Match (Model, Simulate, Compute)
-1. MODEL A MATCH
+1. Model a Match
-2. SIMULATE A MATCH
+2. Simulate a Match
-3. COMPUTE A MATCH
+3. Compute a Match